daditsan/vim-config/README.md

 ## .vimrc
 *.vimrc* is the configuration file for Vim.</br>
-This single file alone can customised your whole Vim experience.
+> This single file alone can customised your whole Vim experience.
-It mostly located in user's home directory path or *~*</br>
-Hidden in the home directory by default.</br></br>
+>> It mostly located in user's home directory path or *~*  it's hidden in the home directory by default.
 If you can't find it, proceed to create it.
 Go to Home directory by running this in terminal:
 ```bash
 cd